UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_ReplaceMeshActuator.rst

    .. attribute:: mesh

-      :class:`MeshProxy` or the name of the mesh that will replace the current one.
+      :class:`~bge.types.KX_MeshProxy` or the name of the mesh that will replace the current one.

       Set to None to disable actuator.

-      :type: :class:`MeshProxy` or None if no mesh is set
+      :type: :class:`~bge.types.KX_MeshProxy` or None if no mesh is set

    .. attribute:: useDisplayMesh